ooper-shlab/MyContacts-Swift/README.md

 ===========================================================================
 BUILD REQUIREMENTS:

-Xcode 7 GM seed, iOS SDK 9
+Xcode 8.2.1, iOS SDK 10

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iOS 9
+iOS 10

+(Some parts of this code may not work well with iOS 9.
+See issue #1.)
 ===========================================================================